Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 Mark’s Onsen Experience

-But after reading about the history of the Japanese onsen, it actually isn’t something to be shy about.
-It’s common practice in Japan.
-This is meant to be a relaxing experience.
+But after reading about the history of the Japanese onsen, I realized it actually isn’t something to be shy about.
+It’s common practice in Japan, and it’s meant to be a relaxing experience.

 Kristen convinced me it would be a good cultural experience.
 I guess it’s not every day you get to go to Japan.
 Okay, I’m on balls.
 I mean on board.